Transfer Acorns to Charles Schwab

 Transfer an Account from Acorns to Charles Schwab

-To go the other way, the process is different if you want to keep your ETFs.
-These can be moved into a self-directed Schwab account, but not into a robo account (Schwab’s automated accounts only accept cash).
+Moving money the other way takes a different route if you want to keep your ETFs.
+You can move the ETFs into a self-directed Schwab account, but a Schwab robo account can only take cash.

 (1) Open a Charles Schwab account.

 (2) Contact Schwab and ask for a non-ACAT transfer from Acorns.
-This will require physical paperwork.
+This requires paper forms.

-(3) Get a medallion signature guarantee on the paperwork from a local financial institution.
+(3) Get a medallion signature guarantee on the forms at a local financial institution.

-(4) Submit the completed paperwork to Acorns by email (help@acornssecurities.com) or mail:
+(4) Send the completed forms to Acorns by email (help@acornssecurities.com) or mail:

 Acorns Securities